-Era ISD 049906 SPECIAL PROGRAMSECOMPENSATORY/ACCELERATED SERVICES(LE he number of students in average daily attendance at to ool, as determined by TEA.
-Education Code 33.157 the Optional Extended Year Program edu ext istrict may set aside an amount from the district's complication allotment or may apply to the agency for fundin ended year program.
-Education Code 29.082(a); 19 TA 5.1001 g of an Optional Flexible Year Program stu sta mo A district may provide an optional flexible year program (OFYP) for students who did not or are not likely to perform successfully on state assessment instruments or who would not otherwise be promoted to the next grade level.
-Education Code 29.0821; 19 TAC 129.1029 Optional Flexible School Day Program Notwithstanding Education Code 25.081 or 25.082, a district may apply to the commissioner to provide a flexible school day program (OFSDP) for students who: 1.
-Have dropped out of school or are at risk of dropping school as defined by Education Code 29.081; g out of 2.
-Attend a campus that is implementing an innovative of the campus or an early college high school under approved by the commissioner; or 3.
-As a result of attendance requirements under Educa 25.092, will be denied credit for one or more classes the students have been enrolled.
-Edu ucation Code 29.0822 A district may apply to the commissioner to provide an OFSDP for students, in accordance with 19 Administrative Code 129.1027.
-OF cor plyi oard must approve the application.
-The board must inc SDP as an item on the regular agenda for a board meen pliance with 19 Administrative Code 129.1027(h)(2) b ng to operate an OFSDP.
-The application shall include tion described in 19 Administrative Code 129.1027. eting in efore ap- 19 TAC 129.1027(c) Tutorial Services tric gra len istrict may provide tutorial services at district schools.
-It to provides tutorial services, it shall require a student where the student is lower than the de in a subject for a reporting period is lower than the tof 70 on a scale of 100 to attend tutorials.
-[See EC for the son loss of class time.] nose equiva-
+DeSoto ISD 057906 SPECIAL PROGRAMSEHBOCOMPENSATORY/ACCELERATED SERVICES(LEGAL of the number of students in average daily attendance at the school, as determined by TEA.
+Education Code 33.157 Optional Extended Year Program A district may set aside an amount from the district's compensatory education allotment or may apply to the agency for funding of an extended year program.
+Education Code 29.082(a); 19 TAC 105.1001 Optional Flexible Year Program stuo stat mot A district may provide an optional flexible year program (OFYP) for students who did not or are not likely to perform successfully on state assessment instruments or who would not otherwise be pro- moted to the next grade level.
+Education Code 29.0821; 19 TAC 129.1029 Optional Flexible School Day Program app withstanding Education Code 25.081 or 25.082, a district may ly to the commissioner to provide a flexible school day program SDP) for students who: 1.
+Have dropped out of school or are at risk of dropping out of school as defined by Education Code 29.081; 2.
+Attend a campus that is implementing an innovative redesign of the campus or an early college high school under a plan approved by the commissioner; or 3.
+As a result of attendance requirements under Education Code 25.092, will be denied credit for one or more classes in which the students have been enrolled.
+Edu ication Code 29.0822 A district may apply to the commissioner to provide an OFSDP for students, in accordance with 19 Administrative Code 129.1027.
+A board must approve the application.
+The board must include the OFSDP as an item on the regular agenda for a board meeting in compliance with 19 Administrative Code 129.1027(h)(2) before applying to operate an OFSDP.
+The application shall include the information described in 19 Administrative Code 129.1027.
+19 TAC 129.1027(c) Tutorial Services trict gra lent istrict may provide tutorial services at district schools.
+If a dis- provides tutorial services, it shall require a student whose de in a subject for a reporting period is lower than the equiva- of 70 on a scale of 100 to attend tutorials.
+[See EC for provi- ns on loss of class time.]